UNC-Chapel Hill offers a number of scholarships based on financial need and/or academic merit.

 These scholarships provide renewable awards of $2,500 to high-achieving students from North Carolina.
 To be considered for this opportunity, apply for admission by either the Early Action or Regular Decision deadline.

 Based solely upon extraordinary strengths in one or more areas, Colonel Robinson Scholars show outstanding academic achievement in high school and strong potential for continued leadership and engagement at Carolina.
 To be considered for the Colonel Robinson Scholarship, apply for admission by either the Early Action or Regular Decision deadline.
+Colonel Robinson Scholars are automatically invited to join the UNC Scholars Program.

 These scholarships are awarded to four incoming students each year.
 This generous scholarship offers the opportunity to combine musical studies with coursework (or a second major) and a four-year, full-tuition scholarship (including student fees, room, and board).
 Interested students must submit a scholarship audition request directly to the Department of Music to be considered for this opportunity.